Lagrangian cobordism functor in microlocal sheaf theory I: Preliminaries in Sheaf Theory

 \subsection{Sheaf Quantization of Weinstein Manifolds}

 In this section we state the series of results by Nadler-Shende \cite{NadShen}, which will be the main ingredients of our constructions.

 Basically they are able to embed the Weinstein manifold $(X, d\lambda)$ into the contact boundary of some cotangent bundle and thus construct a microlocal sheaf category $\mu Sh_{\mathfrak{c}_X}(\mathfrak{c}_X)$ from the Lagrangian skeleton $\mathfrak{c}_X$ of $X$.
-Moreover, they are able to construct functors with respect to Liouville inclusions and homotopies, and show full faithfulness under certain assumptions.
+Moreover, they are able to construct functors with respect to Liouville inclusions and homotopies that are fully faithful.

 First of all, let us recall their construction of the microlocal sheaf category $\mu Sh_{\mathfrak{c}_X}(\mathfrak{c}_X)$ for any Weinstein manifold $X$ with subanalytic skeleton $\mathfrak{c}_X$ (\cite[Section 8]{NadShen}).